Restoration Methods – Salt Bath

 • 125 grams (½ cup) of baking soda (sodium bicarbonate)

-• a few drops of calming essential oils, such as lavender, chamomile, vanilla, or nutmeg
+• A few drops of calming essential oils (lavender, chamomile, vanilla, or nutmeg)

-Experiment with different combinations to see which recipe works best for you.
+Experiment with different combinations to see what works best for you.

-Providing the body with all the minerals it needs in just the right proportions is vital for recovery, and it may be more effective to get those minerals by soaking in a tub than through food or supplements (see page 11 of Mass Explosion for more details).
+Providing the body with essential minerals in the right proportions is crucial for recovery.
+In fact, absorbing minerals through the skin via a salt bath may be even more effective than getting them through food or supplements (see page 11 of Mass Explosion for more details).

-When taking a salt bath, the water should be hot, but not “sear-the-skin” hot – the former will help you fall asleep (it’s actually the cooling process once you get out that induces sleep), while the latter will require a trip to the hospital and perhaps some skin grafts!
+When taking a salt bath, the water should be hot—but not sear-the-skin hot!
+A properly heated bath will help you relax and sleep better (the cooling process after you step out induces sleep).
+Overdoing it, however, could leave you needing a trip to the hospital—and maybe some skin grafts!

-If you can, try combining salt baths with cold showers for a unique contrast effect.
-Just hop out of the hot tub into a cold shower and back into the tub again.
-If you’re really stiff, you can end with a cold shower.
+For a unique contrast effect, try pairing salt baths with cold showers.
+Hop out of the hot tub into a cold shower, then back into the tub.
+If you’re feeling especially stiff, you can finish with a cold shower for added recovery benefits.

 follow